KrishKyada/DSA-Project/README.md

 ## 📖 Usage guide (UI)

-- Use the frontend controls to add users, create friendships, search, and request recommendations.
+- Open the UI and paste or type the two code snippets you want to compare.
+- Click the action button (Compare / Submit) to send both snippets to the server.
+- The server will return the C++ core's output (similarity/metrics) and the UI will display it.

-- The frontend issues requests to the server; check the server console for incoming requests and the backend logs for processing output.
+Check the Flask server console for incoming requests and for any stderr from the binary.

 ---